-George Washington landscaped the grounds around his home during the period between the end of the American Revolution in 1783 and his election as first President of the United States in 1789.
+George Washington had the grounds around his home landscaped during the period between the end of the American Revolution in 1783 and his election as first President of the United States in 1789.
 During this six-year hiatus, Washington replaced outbuildings, reshaped the gardens, created new lawns, and even realigned several roads and lanes.
 Washington took his basic designs from popular landscape books of the time, but it was his practiced surveyor's eye that brought so many different landscape elements together, creating a setting that was at the same time dramatic and tranquil, grand, and intimate.

 While George Washington was concerned with all aspects of the grounds surrounding his home, his greatest passion was for its trees.
 From his youthful venture into the Shenandoah Valley at age sixteen until the end of his life, Washington observed, collected, and planted hundreds of trees, often searching nearby lands for the best specimens.

 As part of his master plan, Washington used trees to create a gracious landscape on all four sides of his Mansion.
 He leveled the area to the west creating a broad lawn or "Bowling Green," that was bordered with a serpentine walk and hundreds of young trees.
 These saplings were gathered from the surrounding woods and included crab apple trees, pine trees, poplar locusts, sassafras, and maples.
 To the north of the Mansion, Washington created a locust grove and he filled the lawn to the south with evergreens, flowering dogwoods, and redbuds that added accents of color to his landscape design.
 The grand view of the Potomac River to the east was framed with a hanging wood, covering the downhill slope with wide variety of local trees.